19 days, 18 nights, approximately 3000 Miles

-What’s Included: Harley-Davidson or Indian Motorcycle rental, sales & environmental taxes, EVIP ZERO Theft & Damage Waivers, Fuel & oil, support vehicle (carries all luggage and drinks), all hotels with some breakfasts, custom HVT mesh jacket, Welcome dinner, tour guides and 3,000 free miles (please note if you choose to ride additional miles to those included on the tour, eg on your free days, and exceed the 3,100 miles, you will be charged 39 cents/26p per mile).
+Coast to coast USA guided motorcycle tours , what’s included: Harley-Davidson or Indian Motorcycle rental, sales & environmental taxes, EVIP PLUS Theft & Damage Waivers, Fuel & oil, support vehicle (carries all luggage and drinks), all hotels with some breakfasts, custom HVT mesh jacket, Welcome dinner, tour guides and 3,000 free miles (please note if you choose to ride additional miles to those included on the tour, eg on your free days, and exceed the 3,100 miles, you will be charged 39 cents/26p per mile).

 Supplementary Liability Insurance is also available at £15 and £20 per day.

 In the case of major Exchange Rate fluctuations, we reserve the right to alter prices and issue a currency surcharge/refund if necessary.

 A deposit of £300 per bike is all you need to reserve your place more than 24 weeks before the tour starts.
 50% of the tour price is then 24 weeks before the tour starts and the balance is due 12 weeks before the tour starts.
 We hold a pre-tour meeting around 6 – 8 week before departure, where we give a detailed talk on what to expect on your guided tour, information on riding in the USA, what to wear and bring, and we provide you with an information pack.
 The meeting also give you the opportunity to ask questions, meet your fellow riders, and revs up your excitement for our coast to coast USA Guided Motorcycle Tours!

 Please note that HVT reserve the right to route our Deliverence coast to coast USA guided motorcycle tours to suit weather conditions or other issues that may affect the chosen route.
 All mileages area approximate.